carpentries-lab/python-aos-lesson/setup.md

 If you don't already have these installed, please follow The Carpentries [software installation instructions](https://carpentries.github.io/workshop-template/#setup).
-You do not need to install R, SQL or any of the additional software listed at that site.
+(You do not need to install R, which is also listed at that site.)

 > ## Troubeshooting
 >